 - 1 tablespoon ground cinnamon

-- 1/4 cup granulated sugar
+- ¼ cup (53 g) granulated sugar

 - In a small bowl or shallow plate, combine the cinnamon and granulated sugar to coat the cookies.
 Roll the dough into 1 1/2-inch balls and roll in the cinnamon an dsugar to coat.
 Place the balls of dough about 2 inches apart on the baking sheets.

 Recipe Source: adapted slightly from Cook’s Illustrated